-This network tariff is for installations taking low voltage multi-phase supply that are not used wholly or principally as private residential dwellings.
+This network tariff is for low voltage installations located on premises that are not used wholly or principally as private residential dwellings.

-There are no restrictions on the use of the supply (i.e. the supply may be used for general power, heating, storage water heating, etc.).
+There are no restrictions on the use of the supply (i.e. the supply may be used for general power, heating, water heating, etc.).

-This network tariff may not be used in conjunction with any other network tariff.
+This network tariff may also be used in conjunction with the following additional network tariffs: